 Get regular exercise and try not to exercise within 5 hours of going to sleep

 It is recommended to get roughly 15 minutes of sunlight a day.
 The trick is to get a consecutive 15 minutes of sun, rather than 5 minutes here and 2 minutes there.
-It takes about 10-15 minutes for your body to initiate the process of synthesizing Vitamin D. Sunscreen and hats protect your skin from damage, but small amounts of sunlight is safe.
-Morning sunlight may reduce your risk from skin damage, and may also contribute to a slimmer waist line.
+It takes about 10-15 minutes for your body to initiate the process of synthesizing Vitamin D. Sunscreen and hats protect your skin from damage, but small amounts of sunlight are safe.
+Morning sunlight may reduce your risk of skin damage, and may also contribute to a slimmer waistline.

 3. Ditch the Sugar to Fat

-Functional medicine doctors and health enthusiasts are leading a paradigm shift with how we view fat.
-Dr. David Perlmutter, Dr. Mark Hyman, Dr. David Ludwig, Dave Asprey and Dominic D’Agostino, Ph.D. all agree that fat has gotten a false reputation for being bad for your health.
-Your brain is comprised of 60% fat and without essential fats you would have a hard time thinking clearly.
+Functional medicine doctors and health enthusiasts are leading a paradigm shift in how we view fat.
+Dr. David Perlmutter, Dr. Mark Hyman, Dr. David Ludwig, Dave Asprey, and Dominic D’Agostino, Ph.D. all agree that fat has gotten a false reputation for being bad for your health.
+Your brain is comprised of 60% fat and without essential fats, you would have a hard time thinking clearly.

 You don’t have to be an expert meditator, or an experienced yogi to reap the benefits of meditation.
 Sitting quietly does more than reduce your stress levels, it can actually improve your brain health.
 A recent study found that mindfulness practice can increase the grey matter in your brain, which is mainly comprised of neural cell bodies.
 The ratio of grey to white matter is associated with neurodegeneration.
 As we get older, our grey matter starts dwindling away increasing the risk for neurodegenerative diseases.